arnavandraskar/country-api/README.md

 Here are some cURL commands to test the API endpoints:

 ### Generate API Token:
+Please note that to avoid using a database as of now, username and password are included in the code itself.
+Use username = "your_username" and password = "your_password" as it is.

 ```bash
 curl -X POST "http://localhost:5000/auth" -H "Content-Type: application/json" -d '{"username": "your_username", "password": "your_password"}'
 ```